- Democratic political consultant and strategist

 In 1995 Begala returned to Austin and joined the political consulting firm Public Strategies.
 In the summer of 1997 he was invited back to the White House to serve, again, as counselor to the President.
 During the Monica Lewinsky sex scandal of 1998, Begala often handled the role of public spokesman for Clinton.
 At the time, Begala expressed his firm belief that the President was being truthful in maintaining that he had not had sexual relations with the young intern.
 “I pride myself on being a true believer,” said Begala. “...
 I am not a hired gun.
 I have an extraordinary [sic] high confidence level in him [Clinton].”

-After leaving the White House, Begala became a research professor of government and public policy at Georgetown University.
-He also helped John F. Kennedy, Jr. launch George magazine, where he worked as a contributing editor and columnist.
+After his second tour of duty at the White House was over, Begala became a research professor of Government and Public Policy at Georgetown University.
+He also helped John F. Kennedy, Jr. launch George magazine, where Begala worked as a contributing editor and columnist.

-Begala is a pro-life Catholic, a fact that places him (on that position) at odds with the Democratic Party generally.
-Nonetheless, he remains a leading Democrat strategist.
-Moreover, he currently teaches at the University of Georgia School of Law as a Sanders Political Leadership Scholar.
+Begala currently teaches at the University of Georgia School of Law as a Sanders Political Leadership Scholar.